Start Here

 For wind resilience, read How to Protect Balcony Plants from Wind.

-For indoor herbs, build a stable base with forgiving varieties and clear watering habits before adding demanding herbs.
+For indoor herbs, start with forgiving varieties and clear watering habits before adding more demanding herbs.

 Supporting guides: